galan/dms-exchange-specification/README.md

 # Summary
 The goal of the dms-exchange-specification (dxs for short) is to define a standard, language- and vendor-agnostic format to exchange data between document-management-systems, or create decentral offline-backups.
 Creating and reading of the format is designed to be simple and straight-forward.

+To provide feedback, please [open an issue on github](https://github.com/galan/dms-exchange-specification/issues) or create a pull request.

 # Specification

 * Current Version: [0.0.1](https://github.com/galan/dms-exchange-specification/blob/master/spec/0.0.1/dms-exchange-specification-0.0.1.md)